-The primary mission of George Mason’s Safe Zone Program, like our LGBTQ Resources Office, is to create a safer, more welcoming & inclusive campus environment, to strengthen community and encourage networking among faculty, staff, and students toward the goal of supporting the well-being of LGBTQ people.
+The primary mission of Mason’s Safe Zone+ Program, like our LGBTQ+ Resources Center, is to create a safer, more welcoming & inclusive campus environment, to strengthen community and encourage networking among faculty, staff, and students toward the goal of supporting the well-being of LGBTQ people.

 - Promote increased awareness and understanding about sexual orientation and gender identity across the Mason campus.

 - Promote an open-minded, safe, and welcoming campus environment in which students of all sexual orientations and gender identities can live and learn fully.

 Folks who participate in each of these modules will be able to:

 Register for a synchronous Safe Zone+ workshop here

 If you are interested in our asynchronous version of Intro to LGBTQ+ Communities, learn more here.